capybarahao/gitlet/gitlet-design.md

 - for example. stageForAdd should be String / byte[] map, instead of string/string one.

 - INDEX stores both add and remove info?
+- learning: index is kind of never cleared to empty, it always reflects the head commit mapping.

 ## Testing Command
 - make